This websites uses cookies for Google Analytics.

 Marine biologists recently discovered that zebrafish had an amazing capacity to regenerate severe eye damage.
 Upon further research they discovered that the fish obtain that capacity by eating Spirulina algae.

-(2022) Spirulina promotes regeneration and wound healing in zebrafish Source: pubmed.ncbi.nlm.nih.gov | ncbi.nlm.nih.gov | ncbi.nlm.nih.gov
+(2022) Spirulina promotes regeneration and wound healing in zebrafish Source: pubmed.ncbi.nlm.nih.gov | ncbi.nlm.nih.gov | ncbi.nlm.nih.gov | Could a tiny fish hold the key to curing blindness?

-In 2021, a 🇸🇬 Singapore company created the first microalgae burger that looks like a normal burger and provides all essential vitamins, minerals and amino acids and twice the protein of a beef or fish burger.
+In 2021, a 🇸🇬 Singapore company created the first microalgae burger that looks like a normal burger and that provides all essential vitamins, minerals and amino acids and twice the protein of a beef or fish burger.

-Algae burger (2021) Sophie's Bionutrient debuts new burger made from microalgae According to the press announcement, each patty weighs about 60 grams and has 25 grams of protein, consisting of all nine essential amino acids, including histidine and leucine.
+(2021) Sophie's Bionutrient debuts new burger made from microalgae According to the press announcement, each patty weighs about 60 grams and has 25 grams of protein, consisting of all nine essential amino acids, including histidine and leucine.
 Sophie's Bionutrients also says its algae-based patty has twice the protein of beef. or fish.

 “Microalgae [are] a vital source of nutrients in the ocean.
 By developing this burger, we hope to showcase the versatility of the microalgae protein meal beyond making plant-based seafood products,” Wang shared.
 “We will continue to synergize the power of nature and technology to broaden our range of algae-based products while doing good for the planet and the oceans.”